Ruifeng-Tan/Ruifeng-Tan.github.io/_pages/about.md

 ## News

-- [February 2025] Released [BatteryLife]([February 2025]), the largest and most diverse battery life resource to date.
+- [Feb.
+2025] Released [BatteryLife]([February 2025]), the largest and most diverse battery life resource to date.

-- [February 2025] Started my vising at CSE HKUST (Feb.
+- [Feb.
+2025] Started my vising at CSE HKUST (Feb.
 1st to Aug.
 31st).
-- [January 2025] One paper accepted by ICLR (Top-tier AI conference).
+- [Jan.
+2025] One paper accepted by ICLR (Top-tier AI conference).
-- [December 2024] One paper was accepted and selected as a cover paper by ACS Energy Letters (SCI Q1 Top).
+- [Dec.
+2024] One paper was accepted and selected as a cover paper by ACS Energy Letters (SCI Q1 Top).
-- [August 2024] One paper accepted by Energy Storage Materials (SCI Q1 Top).
+- [Aug.
+2024] One paper accepted by Energy Storage Materials (SCI Q1 Top).
-- [September 2022] I joined HKUST(GZ) as a PhD student in SEE thrust!
+- [Sep.
+2022] I joined HKUST(GZ) as a PhD student in SEE thrust!
-- [April 2022] One paper accepted by IJCNN 2022.
+- [Apr.
+2022] One paper accepted by IJCNN 2022.

 ## Publications
 \*  denotes equal contribution